 Apple Researchers Are Improving Voice Wake Word Detection and Speaker Identification

-Apple is publishing a series of research papers that lay out how it may improve Siri’s ability to correctly identify when it is being triggered, by whom, and in what language.
+Apple is publishing a series of research papers laying out how it may improve Siri’s ability to correctly identify when it is being triggered, by whom, and in what language.
 Though each paper tackles a different subject, they all point to a shared goal of a voice assistant that only turns on when it is supposed to and responds to the speaker as an individual.

 Ignoring the Noise, Identifying the Speaker